Healthy Snake Plant (Dracaena trifasciata) in bright indirect, also known as Snake Plant

 Snake Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Snake Plant grows best in Bright Indirect light and can tolerate low, medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Snake Plant light consistent for stronger growth and flowering.

 Snake Plant is listed as Mildly Toxic for pets and Mildly Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Snake Plant out of reach when ingestion is a concern.

 Snake Plant does best in Cactus, All Purpose, Perlite with a pH around 5.5-7.5.
 Fast drainage lowers root-rot risk.